starr-dusT/dotfiles/additional-setup.md

 sudo make PREFIX=/usr install
 ```

+## Taskwarrior-tui

+Download a release [here](https://github.com/kdheepak/taskwarrior-tui) and move to /usr/bin.

 ## PWA for Bitwarden

 The default Bitwarden application kind of sucks so I use a [PWA plugin](https://github.com/filips123/PWAsForFirefox).
 Follow instructions to install rpm and adjust ID in i3 config to launch correct PWA for Bitwarden.